VivekMohape/markov-predictor/README.md

 ## Overview

-Universal Next-State Predictor is a Streamlit-based web application that blends **Markov chain modeling** with **Groq open-source large language models** to predict the most likely next state, milestone, or action for any kind of input.
+Markov Next-State Predictor is a Streamlit-based web application that blends **Markov chain modeling** with **Groq open-source large language models** to predict the most likely next state, milestone, or action for any kind of input.

 It can analyze résumés, personal statements, financial plans, learning goals, or any natural-language text, infer your current situation, predict what comes next, and provide a concise, human-like explanation paragraph.